-- Dangerously Short Skirt: And it's translucent.
+- Dangerously Short Skirt: She wears a translucent miniskirt.

 - Ditto Fighter: She matches the moves of the female characters, but has exclusive moves when posing as Pyrrha Omega.
 Her Critical Edge will always be the same, however.

 - The Faceless: Wears a mask that covers most of her face in battle.
 It's noticeably missing when she first meets Patroklos.
 She can be customized not to wear it, though.
 In fact, you only have access to her visor on Character Creation through DLC.

-- Grand Theft Me: When Patroklos refused to follow her plans, she attempted to turn him into her version of Nightmare, kind of like what she briefly did to Siegfried in V's opening cinematic
+- Grand Theft Me: When Patroklos refused to follow her plans, she attempted to turn him into her version of Nightmare, kind of like what she briefly did to Siegfried in V's opening cinematic.

 - Holy Hand Grenade: Her Critical Edge no matter the moveset involves spreading wings and calling light from above, which heavily damages the opponent.